 The Board of Assessment Appeals shall meet in the manner provided in § 12-110 of the Connecticut General Statutes.

 All Boards seeking an appropriation shall make their requests for the ensuing fiscal year not later than February 1st of each year by filing twelve (12) copies of the same with the Town Clerk who shall forward a copy to the First Selectman and Finance Director.
-The First Selectman shall review the budgets with the Finance Director and make such comments and recommendations to the Board of Finance as deemed appropriate.
+The First Selectman shall review the budgets with Department Directors and the Finance Director and make such comments and recommendations to the Board of Finance as deemed appropriate.
 If a request is not filed, the First Selectman and Finance Director shall make their own best estimate of the needed appropriation.

-The Board of Finance shall on or before April 1 of each year file with the Town Clerk such appropriations as it recommends in the form of a proposed budget and proposed tax mill rate.
+The Board of Finance shall each year file with the Town Clerk such appropriations as it recommends in the form of a proposed budget and proposed tax mill rateThe proposed budget shall be submitted to the referendum vote as described in the next paragraph.

-The Board of Selectmen shall call an annual Town Meeting no later than May 1st to recommend changes to the budget, revenues, debt service and legal obligations.
-There must be a quorum present during the annual Town Meeting in order for the budget to go to referendum.
-The Quorum necessary to transact business at the annual Town Meeting shall be fifty (50) persons qualified to vote at the meeting.
-At a duly called annual Town Meeting, the moderator may adjourn the meeting if a quorum is not present, and a majority of the Board of Selectmen may thereafter meet and forward the budget to a referendum vote at an adjourned Town Meeting.
-The purpose of this section is to permit the orderly process of business upon matters technically requiring annual Town Meeting action, but practically proving of insufficient public interest to obtain a quorum.
+The Board of Selectmen shall receive the budget from the Board of Finance by April 15th.
+Any changes recommended by the Board of Selectman shall be resubmitted to the Board of Finance, which will call a special meeting to approve, reject or amend such recommendations within 7 business days of receiving such proposed changes from the Board of Selectmen.
+This budget shall then be sent back to the Board of Selectman who The Board of Selectmen shall forward the budget to a referendum vote, The purpose of this section is to permit the orderly process of business.

 The Board of Finance shall set a tax mill rate for the ensuing fiscal year.